Gozargah/Marzban/README.md

 alembic upgrade head
 ```

-If you want to use `marzban-cli`, you should link it to a file in your `$PATH`, make it executable, and install the auto-completion.
+If you want to use `marzban-cli`, you should link it to a file in your `$PATH`, make it executable, and install the auto-completion:

 ```bash
 sudo ln -s $(pwd)/marzban-cli.py /usr/bin/marzban-cli